vikram-h-patil/NLP-on-Yelp-dataset/README.md

 * The python file contains the code part
-* The report in details all the steps performed
+* The report in-detail all the steps performed